pkic/pkimm/categories/infrastructure-management/_index.md

 The PKI implementation is a combination of software, hardware, network service, and resources that are needed to operate and manage the environment.
 The environment can be hosted on-premise, in the cloud, or in a hybrid environment.

-Independently on the hosting model, the PKI environment needs to be properly managed and maintained, which requires resources and processes.
+Independent of the hosting model, the PKI environment needs to be properly managed and maintained, which requires resources and processes.
 The infrastructure management refers to management of the technical and operational components of the PKI environment, which includes software, hardware, network, equipment, facilities, and other related resources.

 The PKI components may be distributed across multiple locations and managed by different teams.
 Therefore, it is important to have a clear description of the operational infrastructure with all dependencies and prerequisites.
 The infrastructure management should be aligned with the overall strategy of the organization and the scope of the PKI.

 When the infrastructure and environment where the PKI is implemented are not effectively managed and maintained, the complexity of the environment increases and the risk of failure increases as well.
-The infrastructure is often one of key targets for attackers, therefore it is important to ensure that it is properly secured and available.
+The infrastructure is often one of the key targets for attackers, therefore it is important to ensure that it is properly secured and available.

 ## Requirements